pfq/PFQ/user/libpcap/README.md

 pfq/config_file:[device[:device[:device..]]]
 ```
 Note that the character / is used as separator.
 To specify an absolute path, e.g. /etc/pfq.conf,
-you need to use the //, as in:
+use the //, as in:

 ```
 pfq//etc/pfq.conf:eth0:eth1
 ```

-The configuration file is based on the simple key-value grammar.
+The configuration file is based on a simple key-value grammar.

 ```
 # PFQ configuration